-Comprehensibly, seminal works on fault diagnosis of induction motors used the analytical study of the airgap flux permeance components to assess the impact of eccentricity in the vibration's time and spatial waves of the machine [5].
+Comprehensibly, seminal works on fault diagnosis of induction motors used the analytical study of the airgap flux permeance components to assess the impact of eccentricity in the machine's time and spatial vibration waves [5].
 In this case the influence of the system's mechanical response to the magnetic force produced by those additional harmonics is not taken into account, just assuming that those same components exciting the structure from the airgap will appear on the external frame of the motor.
 Despite of this, several predicted frequencies and spatial waves could be detected in the experimental validation.
-A similar approach was followed in [6] where, due to the increasing availability of computational resources, a 2-D finite element simulation was performed instead to compute the electromagnetic state of an induction motor suffering electrical faults, the stress waves created by the radial magnetic flux density on the stator teeth were decomposed as a double Fourier series and the results experimentally validated.
+A similar approach was followed in [6] where, due to the increasing availability of computational resources, a 2-D José Antonino-Daviu Instituto Tecnológico de la Energía, ITE Universitat Politècnica de València Valencia, SPAIN joanda@die.upv.es finite element simulation was performed instead to compute the electromagnetic state of an induction motor suffering electrical faults, the stress waves created by the radial magnetic flux density on the stator teeth were decomposed as a double Fourier series and the results experimentally validated.